 According to how molten plastic comes inside injection molds, injection molds are classified in two types.
 Read this article to know in detail about hot runner and cold runner injection molds.

 Hot runner injection molds consist of a heated physical channel that is used to direct molten plastic into an injection mold tool cavity after it leaves the nozzle.
 In this system, the runners are the part of the injection mold.
 Runner temperature is kept above plastic melting point.

 Cold runner injection molds consist of an unheated physical channel that is used to direct molten plastic into the injection mold tool cavity after it leaves the nozzle.
 In this system, the runner is cooled and ejected with the part.
 After the complete cycle runner is removed from the injection molded part.

 Types of Injection Mold according to number of Cavities

 Injection molds are classified into three types according to the number of parts produced per injection cycle.
 Read this article to know in detail about single cavity, multi cavity and family mould.

 Single cavity mould produces single part per cycle.
 Initial investment is lower but unit part cost will be higher for single cavity tool.
 It is used for low production rates.

-Instead of multi cavity, single cavity tool is used to ensure production is always running even if there is a breakdown in one mold.
+Instead of multi cavity, a single cavity tool is used to ensure production is always running even if there is a breakdown in one mold.
 Single cavity mold will have flexibility in controlling the injection molding process.

-Family mould produces two or more different parts per cycle.
-With Family mould overall tool cost is reduced in family molds.
+Family injection mold produces two or more different parts per injection cycle.
+Overall tool cost is reduced in family molds.
 Because different parts can be manufactured in single mold.
 Injection molded parts in family mold shall be of the same material and color.

-Three plate injection moulds have two parting planes, Mould splits into three sections every time the part is ejected.
-Because of two parting planes, the runner system can be located on one parting plane and the part on the other.
+Three plate injection mold consists of two parting planes and the mold splits into three sections when the part is ejected.
+In this runner system can be located on one parting plane and the part on the other.
 Three plate injection molds have flexibility in gating location.
 A part can be gated anywhere along its surface.